vasttian/vue-cli-plugin-ym-basis/README.md

 You can't use the `default` settings of Vue-CLI, you should use `Manually select features`: like([preset](https://github.com/vasttian/vue-cli-plugin-basis/blob/master/preset.json)):
->Vue CLI v3.2.1
+>Vue CLI v3.2.1<br>
   ?
-Please pick a preset: Manually select features
+Please pick a preset: Manually select features<br>
   ?
-Check the features needed for your project: Babel, Router, Vuex, CSS Pre-processors, Linter ?
+Check the features needed for your project: Babel, Router, Vuex, CSS Pre-processors, Linter<br>
+  ?
 Use history mode for router?
-(Requires proper server setup for index fallback in production) Yes ?
-Pick a CSS pre-processor (PostCSS, Autoprefixer and CSS Modules are supported by default): Sass/SCSS ?
-Pick a linter / formatter config: Airbnb
+(Requires proper server setup for index fallback in production) Yes<br>
   ?
-Pick additional lint features: Lint on save
+Pick a CSS pre-processor (PostCSS, Autoprefixer and CSS Modules are supported by default): Sass/SCSS<br>
   ?
+Pick a linter / formatter config: Airbnb<br>
+  ?
+Pick additional lint features: Lint on save<br>
+  ?
 Where do you prefer placing config for Babel, PostCSS, ESLint, etc.?
-In dedicated config files ?
+In dedicated config files<br>
+  ?
 Save this as a preset for future projects?
-No
+No<br>

 **If you switch from partial import to full import UI framework, You need to rerun the service.**